-LAW X.--METHOD OF SCORING
+LAW X.-METHOD OF SCORING

-Except as otherwise provided by these Laws, a goal is scored when the whole of the ball has passed over the goal-line, between the goal-posts and under the crossbar, provided it has not been thrown, carried or propelled by hand or arm, by a player of the attacking side, except in the case of a goalkeeper, who is within his own penalty area.
+Except as otherwise provided by these Laws, a goal is scored when the whole of the ball has passed over the goal-line, between the goal-posts and under the crossbar, provided it has not been thrown, 1 The lines belong to the areas of which they are the boundaries.
+In consequence, the touch-lines and the goal-lines belong to the field of play.

+1 Law X defines the only method according to which a match is won or drawn; no variation whatsoever can be authorised.
+2 A goal cannot in any case be allowed if the ball has been prevented by some outside carried or propelled by hand or arm, by a player of the attacking side, except in the case of a goalkeeper, who is within his own penalty area.